A priori bounds for quasi-linear SPDEs in the full sub-critical regime: Introduction

+\end{mainthm} The \autoref{theorem1} holds in the full sub-critical regime $\alpha \in (0,1)$ and provides bounds on $u$ which are independent of the possibly divergent constants hidden in the counter-term $u \mapsto h(u)$, which is local and identified explicitly, see \eqref{jc66} below.
+En route to \eqref{jc63} we establish a much stronger bound in the flavor of controlled rough paths, which plays the role of a higher regularity theory in the setting of singular SPDE, see \eqref{jc72} below.
+The most substantial difference with our prior work \cite{otto2018parabolic} is that we need to identify a suitable algebraic structure to support our local description of $u$, which becomes increasingly refined as the parameter $\alpha$ approaches zero.
+This algebraic machinery is a central ingredient that must be combined in a rather delicate way with the analytical tools developed in \cite{otto2018parabolic}.
+Our approach is self-contained and we believe our methods are quite robust, potentially adding a valuable alternative perspective even in the context of semi-linear equations.

 The renormalization of $a(u)\Deltap u$ involves counter-terms which are products of derivatives of $u \mapsto a(u)$ with 'renormalization constants' that depend on the forcing $\xi$.
-It will follow from the proof of Theorem \ref{theorem1} that these `renormalization constants' are collected precisely in $q\in\Tplus$ appearing in Assumption \ref{jc73} through \eqref{jc60}.
+It will follow from the proof of the \autoref{theorem1} that these `renormalization constants' are collected precisely in $q\in\Tplus$ appearing in Assumption \ref{jc73} through \eqref{jc60} (see also Section \ref{subsec:renorm}, where we argue why this form of renormalization is to be expected).
 To be more specific, we encode the products of derivatives of $a$ by introducing